joakiol/RealEstateSummaryQuality/README.md

 -   #### `class ReportData(path, print_progress=True, shuffle_buffer_size=1, apply=None, batch_size=1, collate=None)`

-    Iterable class object for storing and iterating over data.
+    Iterable class for storing and iterating over data.
 Used extensively in this project for storing data in different formats that makes training faster and more practical.
 Takes a path as input, and can either iterate over existing data at this path, or create new data to path.
 Various arguments for different use cases.
 Stores data in WebDataset format (tar archives), for memory-friendly reading.

     **Arguments**
     - **`path`**  `(str)`: Path to store/read data to/from.